 10 Tools Event Photographers Should Have in Their Bag

-Here is a list of must have items that I always carry with me when I am hired to photograph corporate events of any size.
-While I always have these items with me, this is by no means an all inclusive list.
+Here is a list of must-have items that I always carry with me when I am hired to photograph corporate events of any size.
+While I always have these items with me, this is by no means an all-inclusive list.
 And while some of the items might seem obvious, I am always surprised that many event photographers don’t include these items on their checklists.

 Checklist?
-Maybe I should have included “checklist” on my top ten items list.
+Maybe I should have included a “checklist” on my top ten items list.
 As an event photographer, I find checklists invaluable to not only make sure I haven’t forgotten anything, (hey, it happens) but also to help ease my anxiety as I prepare for an event.
 Another trick I have learned is to keep my camera bag organized in such a way that every item has an assigned place.
 That way, if there are any empty spaces anywhere in the bag, I know I have forgotten something.
 This also helps at the end of the day to remind me if I have left something behind.

 Okay, so here we go and in no particular order of importance……,

 After many years and much money spent, I have finally found a flash bracket that I am happy with.
 I have settled on a Custom Brackets RF Pro.
-It’s light weight and separates the flash from the camera.
+It’s lightweight and separates the flash from the camera.
 More importantly, this rotating bracket gives me both horizontal and vertical flash positions.
 I bounce flash a lot and this helps me keep the shadows to a minimum as well as letting me adjust the flash into a plethora of angles and directions.
-It works in both with the camera in portrait or landscape mode.
+It works both with the camera in portrait or landscape mode.
 As a plus, I can also set the camera and flash down and it stays upright and easy to grab.

 Tungsten and Fluorescent Gels